tercen/tercen_docker/FAQ.md

 # General FAQ

 #### Can I modify the tercen docker configuration?
 Tercen uses docker-compose and therefore very configurable.
-There is a docker-compose configuration yaml file which defines the important settings.
+There is a docker-compose yaml configuration file which defines the important settings.
 There are two main mechanisms to modify a tercen docker configuration
-* modify the yaml file
+* modify the yaml configuration file
 * use environment variables to override any settings in the yaml file

 The following are typical modifications: